simonmorley/homepage/README.md

 My family and I have an allotment where we grow a bunch of tasty fruit and vegetables.
 We also have some bees!
 I built a "bee monitor" using a raspberry PI.

 ## This Blog

-Oringally, I wrote it using markdown, and Gatsby.
-And Cloudflare's Workers.
-This seemed like a good idea at the time.
-Months went by and I didn't update any blogs.
-Then one day, when inspiration hit, I came to write something and couldn't get Gatsby to work.
-Some dependency nonsense.
+Originally I built it using markdown, and Gatsby and hosted on Cloudflare's Workers.
+I guess I really wanted to play with workers and the themes for Gatsby were fab!

+As usual, months went by without a blog post.
+I got an M2 Macbook.
+When inspiration finally hit, Gatsby wouldn't work.
+Dependancy hell.
+I went down the rabbit hole and then remember I'm supposed to be having fun, not fixing stupid issues.

 This is my beef with so much open-source stuff we tend to rely on.
 It changes so much and, while they mostly all promise to be 'backwards compatible', they rarely are.

 So, I'm back on good old Github pages.
+I like this boring approach to technology.

+## My Other Blog

+Thinking of putting all my recent posts on Medium, will post a link here when I do.